-- Child abuse - Suspected sexual abuse of a child - Adult and domestic abuse - Serious threat to health or safety (i.e. our "Duty to Warn" Law, suicidal or homicidal intent, national security threats) - Health oversight activities (i.e. licensing board for Social Workers in S.C.) - Judicial or administrative proceedings (i.e. if you are ordered here by the court for an independent child custody evaluation in a divorce) - Worker's Compensation claims (if you seek to have your care reimbursed under Worker's Compensation, all of your care is automatically subject to review by your employer and/or insurers).
+- Child abuse - Suspected sexual abuse of a child - Adult and domestic abuse - Health oversight activities (i.e. licensing board for Psychology in South Carolina) - Judicial or administrative proceedings (i.e. if you are ordered here by the court for an independent child custody evaluation in a divorce) - Serious threat to health or safety (i.e. our "Duty to Warn" Law, national security threats)

+• Worker's Compensation claims (if you seek to have your care reimbursed under Worker's Compensation, all of your care is automatically subject to review by your employer and/or insurer(s))